Receiving a New Kidney Through Living Donation

 Even with treatment, complications may develop.
 Your kidney function may decline to the point of kidney failure.
 This can require treatment such as dialysis or even a kidney transplant.

-If your symptoms get worse or you have new symptoms, let your healthcare provider know right away.
+If your symptoms get worse or you have new symptoms, let your doctor know right away.

 Read the latest news from Massachusetts General Hospital.